Hydraulic fracturing, commonly called fracking, is a drilling technique used for extracting oil or natural gas from deep

 Wyoming, Michigan and Texas, however, have regulations requiring full disclosure of the chemicals used in fracking.
 Dozens of other proposed regulations that control some portion of the fracking industry are now moving through the legislatures of states where fracking is a large and growing industry.
 Some cities are taking the matter into their own hands by banning fracking mines.

-But by most accounts, America's fracking boom — especially in areas of shale gas — isn't going to stop anytime soon: The Annual Energy Outlook 2012 predicts that the country's ample supply of shale gas will account for nearly half of the natural gas produced in the U.S. by 2035.
+But by most accounts, America's fracking boom — especially in areas of shale gas — isn't going to stop anytime soon: The Annual Energy Outlook 2012 predicted that the country's ample supply of shale gas will account for nearly half of the natural gas produced in the U.S. by 2035.
 More current analysis shows a much more modest outlook for fracking due to dropping gas prices and overproduction.